oliverfischer83/dkp/README.md

 - clients don't contain any business logic
 - data formats
   - dataframes for views
-  - dataframes and list of dics for transformation/data-manipulation
+  - dataframes and list of dicts for transformation/data-manipulation
   - json as storage format of data files (should be converted right before pushing to github.com)

 ```mermaid